Dakota-Leonard/Dakota-Leonard/README.md

 ### <div align="center">I'm Dakota, a full stack developer looking for opportunities.</div>

-- 🌱 I’m currently learning Figma and SASS
+- 🌱 I’m currently learning Figma and SCSS.

 - ❓ Ask me about anything!
 I'd love to hear from you.